Southern Philippines Agri-Business and Marine and Aquatic School of Technology

-The Southern Philippines Agri-Business and Marine and Aquatic School of Technology, formerly known as Malita Agri-Business and Marine and Aquatic School of Technology, is a public college in Malita, Davao Occidental, Philippines.
+The Southern Philippines Agri-Business and Marine and Aquatic School of Technology, (SPAMAST), formerly known as the Malita Agri-Business and Marine and Aquatic School of Technology, is a public college in Malita, Davao Occidental, Philippines.
 It is mandated to provide higher technologies and vocational instruction and training in science, agricultural and industrial fields, as well as short term technical or vocational courses.
 It is also mandated to promote research, advance studies and progressive leadership in its areas of specialization.

-Its Main (Malita) Campus is located in Brgy.
-Poblacion.
-It has one satellite campus located in Brgy.
-Buhangin still in Malita.
-In 2019, the Digos Campus was separated to form a new state college.
+Its main campus is located in Brgy.
+Poblacion, Malita, with a satellite campus in Brgy.
+Buhangin, Malita and extension classes in all municipalities of the province.

 History

-SPAMAST traces its roots from Malita Barangay High School when it was created through Municipal Ordinance No. 70 on 1966.
-On July 5, 1968 through Municipal Resolution No. 80, it became the “Malita High School" which offered a complete secondary curriculum.
-In 1969, a Marcos–type building with 10 rooms was constructed in a two-hectare lot donated by Mrs. Juanita De Salmon.
+SPAMAST traces its roots from Malita Barangay High School, created through Municipal Ordinance No. 70 on 1966 upon the initiative of former Barrio Lieutenant Juanita Ybarle vda. de Salmon and former Assemblyman Benjamin V. Bautista, Sr. On July 5, 1968 it became Malita High School through Municipal Resolution No. 80, offering a complete secondary curriculum.
+In 1969, a Marcos–type building with 10 rooms was constructed in a two-hectare lot donated by Mrs. De Salmon.

-On February 8, 1982 through Batas Pambansa Bilang 148, the Malita High School was converted into a state college known as the “Malita Agri-Business and Marine and Aquatic School of Technology” (MAMAST).
+On February 8, 1982 through Batas Pambansa Bilang 148, the Malita High School was converted into a state college known as the Malita Agri-Business and Marine and Aquatic School of Technology (MAMAST) through the legislative efforts of Assemblyman Bautista.
 Engr.
 Ramon M. Barbon became the first College President.

-On March 9, 1984, the Batas Pambansa Bilang 651 changed the name of MAMAST to “Southern Philippines Agri-Business, Marine and Aquatic School of Technology (SPAMAST)” to expand its scope and interest in the fields of agriculture and fisheries.
+On March 9, 1984, Batas Pambansa Bilang 651 changed the name of MAMAST to Southern Philippines Agri-Business, Marine and Aquatic School of Technology (SPAMAST) to expand its scope and interest in the fields of agriculture and fisheries.

 In 1989, SPAMAST acquired an 8-hectare land in Buhangin, Malita which is now the College of Agricultural Sciences (CAS) Campus.
 In 1992, the Provincial Government of Davao del Sur donated a 5.4-hectare land in Brgy.
-Matti, Digos City for the establishment of the Digos Campus.
+Matti, Digos City for the establishment of the Digos Campus during the administration of Dr. Francisco C. Ladaga, Sr., the second president of SPAMAST.
 In 1993, a 1.5-hectare land was acquired by the college along the shoreline fronting the Malita Campus.
+Currently extension and business initiatives hosted by the college are located within this property.

+On February 21, 2019, SPAMAST Digos Campus was formally separated from the institution and transformed into the Davao del Sur State College through the enactment of Republic Act No. 11220, following the creation of the province of Davao Occidental from Davao del Sur through Republic Act No. 10360 and its plebiscite thereafter.